learn-co-curriculum/dsc-normal-distribution/README.md

 <img src="images/normal_sd_new.png" width ="750">

 This forms a 68-95-99.7 rule, i.e., 68% values of a normal distribution are within 1 standard deviation of the mean, 95% within 2 standard deviations and 99.7 % within 3 standard deviations.
-So normally distributed data is considered ideal for analysis due to this simplicity of description.
+This rule is also called the empirical rule.
+Normally distributed data is considered ideal for analysis due to this simplicity of description.
 Values in the extreme of tails (more than 3 standard deviations) can be considered "interesting events" as their probability of occurrence is very low (1 occurrence in about ~300!).
 In other cases, you'll consider them as outliers due to noise or error of measurement.
 It all depends on your analysis question.

 Keeping this in mind, have another look at the IQ distribution and identify "extreme events" in terms of IQ!